PLAIN ENGLISH

 AI Trust Benchmarking and Maturity Framework

-The whole framework — a repeatable method for scoring how risky an AI system is, from 0 to 10, without relying on assessor opinion.
+The whole framework — a repeatable method for scoring AI-system risk from 0 to 10 using constrained, auditable assessor judgment.

 ERS